TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/lisp/index.md

   ((null num) (write-line "Usage: please input the count of fibonacci numbers to output")) (t (dolist (item (countfibs (list) 1 (fibonacci num)))
     (format t "~D: ~D~%" (car item) (cadr item)))))

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:
+Fibonacci in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 10:18:56.
-The solution was first committed on Oct 10 2020 18:17:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution